-- Must complete the last three years of general surgery residency training, or training in any other accepted surgical specialty, in the same program, with progressive responsibility. - If the resident has completed general surgery residency training, or training in any other accepted surgical specialty, in more than two institutions, they MUST obtain ABS certification, or certification in the other accepted surgical specialties, before they would meet the ABPS requirements. - If the resident falls outside of these established parameters, they will be required to petition the ABPS Credentials and Requirements Committee for approval.
+- Must complete the last three years of general surgery residency training, or training in any other accepted surgical specialty, in the same program, with progressive responsibility. - If the resident has completed general surgery residency training, or residency training in any other accepted surgical specialty, in three or more institutions, they MUST obtain ABS certification, or certification in the other accepted ABMS surgical specialties.
+The resident may apply to a plastic surgery residency training position, but the resident must obtain ABS certification, or certification in the other accepted ABMS surgical board, before becoming ABPS eligible.